-In particular, we are interested in studying the throughput of the overall system, since it is one of the most important requirements for the integration in trigger and data acquisition systems in HEP experiments.
-The interconnected boards are used as nodes of a RAIDER deployment via APEIRON framework with distinct roles:
+In particular, we were interested in studying the throughput of the overall system, since it is one of the most important requirements for the integration in trigger and data acquisition systems in HEP experiments.
+The directly interconnected FPGA boards are used as nodes of a RAIDER deployment with the APEIRON framework, with two distinct roles:

-- Preprocessing node: data are loaded from Host memory and sent through the network via an HLS kernel (krnl_sender).
-Data are then processed by 3 Imagifier HLS kernels which turn the PMT hitlist information into a 256bit word (16x16 B&W image) that is sent to the Computing node through the internode ports of the INFN Communication IP.
-As second task, this node is in charge of receiving the output of the CNN computation and storing it on Host memory via an HLS kernel (krnl_receiver).
-The processing time, from the first packet sent to the last received, is measured on this node. - Computing node: images coming from external links are taken as input and dispatched to various CNN HLS kernels (each of them connected to a different INFN Communication IP intranode port) to compute the predictions.
+- Preprocessing node: data (events containing a list of illuminated photomultipliers-PMT hitlist) are loaded from Host memory and forwarded to the network via an HLS kernel (krnl\sender).
+Data are received and processed by a variable number of Imagifier HLS kernels that transform the PMT hitlist information into a 256bit word (16x16 B&W image) that is sent to the Computing node through the internode ports of the INFN Communication IP.
+Finally, another task (krnl\receiver) is in charge of receiving the output of the CNNs processing and of storing it on the Host memory.
+The overall processing time, from the first data packet sent to the last result packet received, is measured on this node. - Computing node: images coming from external links are taken as input and dispatched to the CNN HLS kernels (each of them connected to a different INFN Communication IP intranode port) to compute the inference task.
 Results are then sent back to the preprocessing node.

-Figure 47: [RAIDER] Test setup on the Xilinx® Alveo U200 installed in the INFN Roma1 APE Lab
+Figure 57: [RAIDER] Test setup on the Xilinx® Alveo U200 installed in the INFN Roma1 APE Lab

 All tests performed in both testbeds have been done by using a 200 MHz global clock in the hardware setup.
-This clock increasing with respect to the one used for the D6.2 measures has been possible thanks to the improvement of the INFN Communication IP (described in detail in the D2.9).
-Another difference with respect to the D6.2 application is that the data - to be sent through the network from the preprocessing node - are now loaded from the BRAM instead of the DDR FPGA memory.
-This change is due to a limit that we've seen while testing the application loading events from DDR memory: while increasing the number of CNN kernels in the setup to test RAIDER scaling, we noticed that, working with 3 CNNs or more, the throughput reachable was always of 1.278MHz.
-This corresponds to the instantiation interval of the sender HLS kernel of ~160 clock cycles, as can be seen from the report obtained in output of the compiling Vitis process depicted in Figure 48.
+This clock increasing with respect to the one used for the D6.2 measures has been possible thanks to the further improvements in the INFN Communication IP (described in detail in the D2.9).
+Another difference with respect to the D6.2 application is that the data to be sent through the network from the preprocessing node - are now loaded from the BRAM instead of the DDR FPGA memory.
+This change is due to a limit that we've seen while testing the application loading events from DDR memory: while increasing the number of CNN kernels in the setup to test RAIDER scaling, we noticed that, working with 3 CNNs or more, the maximum attainable throughput was of 1.278MHz.
+This corresponds to the instantiation interval of the sender HLS kernel of ~160 clock cycles, as can be seen from the report obtained in output of the compiling Vitis process depicted in Figure 58.